belakap/Covid-19-analysis/README.md

 **Steps**:

-1. Define the study question: impact of vaccination status and community transmission levels on COVID-19 infections and deaths;
+1. Define the study question: impact of vaccination and community transmission on COVID-19 infections and deaths;

 2. Determine the primary goal and objectives;